Our Top Picks

 Want to take a look at some other options?
 Check out our round-up of the best two-player board games.

-Our writers spent 2 hours researching the most popular strategy board games on the market.
-Before making their final recommendations, they considered 16 different board games overall, screened options from 10 different brands and manufacturers, read over 40 user reviews (both positive and negative), and tested 3 of the games themselves.
+Our writers spent 33 hours researching and testing the most popular strategy board games on the market.
 All of this research adds up to recommendations you can trust.